 27. SLAB looks forward to receiving your views on these issues and other aspects of the proposed new Code of Practice.

-Consultation on the new draft Code runs for the required eight week period from 6 February 2017.
+Consultation on the new draft Code runs from 6 February 2017.

 How to respond Online